 Less than significant impact.
-It is not anticipated that construction or operation of commercial development on Parcel 2 would create a significant hazard to the environment or to the public due to the accidental release of hazardous materials into the environment.
+It is not anticipated that construction or operation of residential development on Parcels 1 and 2 would create a significant hazard to the environment or to the public due to the accidental release of hazardous materials into the environment.
 Accidental release of hazardous materials routinely used during construction activities or those associated with materials stored on-site are addressed in section a.), above.
+A less than significant impact would occur under this threshold.